calvincchan/logseq-rag/README.md

 ## Usage

-To start the application, first copy `.example.env` to `.example` then use the following bun script:
+1. To start the application, first copy `.example.env` to `.example`
+2. Start `ollama serve` and make sure the `llama3` model is loaded
+3. then use the following bun script:

 ```bash
 bun start